thunderstudying/PaddleGAN/README.md

 # PaddleGAN
 This repository stores project about [PaddleGAN Course](https://aistudio.baidu.com/aistudio/education/group/info/16651), which **help you use GAN in 7 days**.
-Code of one row can achieve many interesting applications, including data generation, cartoonlization, video repairing, movement migration, super resolution, image translation and so on.
+Many interesting applications can be implemented in a few lines of code, including data generation, cartoonlization, video repairing, movement migration, super resolution, image translation and so on.
 If you want to get through interesting applications, go and see [PaddleGAN Repository](https://github.com/PaddlePaddle/PaddleGAN), in which some tutorials are shown.

 ## Applicaion